mautic/mautic-documentation/pages/09.Channels/02.Emails/06.Testing Email Transports/docs.en.md

 ---

-## Document Purpose
+## Document purpose

-This document is intended for software developers who write Email Traspornts based on `Symfony Mailer`which will be introduced to Mautic start version 5.
+This document targets software developers who write email transports based on `Symfony Mailer` which is available to Mautic starting version 5.

 This document will describe Manual steps for testing and the items that you need to check before submitting your PR for approval in case you want to add a new transport.

-## Email Components
+## Email components

 Each email sent out by Mautic includes the following components: